Anarchism in Indonesia: The Indonesian National Revolution

 Two days after the surrender of Japan, Sukarno read out the proclamation of Indonesian Independence, marking the beginning of the Indonesian National Revolution.
 By this time the Indonesian anarchist movement had largely disappeared, after decades of repression by imperial powers.
 The newly established Republic of Indonesia, with Sukarno acting as the country's first President and Sutan Sjahrir as its first Prime Minister, set about repressing the nascent anarcho-syndicalist movement.
 Javanese workers had spontaneously expropriated and established workers' control over the country's railways, plantations and factories.
 Sukarno and Mohammad Hatta responded by openly attacking the syndicalist character of the new workers' movement, actively repressing them and bringing their enterprises under state control by the spring of 1946.

-The SOBSI and Guided Democracy

-The workers' movement was subsequently reorganized, largely into the Central All-Indonesian Workers Organization (SOBSI), which called for the unity of workers and the establishment of a socialist society.
-After the suppression of the Madiun Affair, many of SOBSI's leaders went underground, into exile, were imprisoned or killed.
-From May 1948, the SOBSI was reorganized and brought under the influence of the Communist Party.
-Between 1950 and 1952, the SOBSI attempted to mobilize militant actions for higher wages, increased social security and better workplace conditions, launching a nationwide strike that forced the government to increase the minimum wage, block plans for layoffs and institute a non-contributory pension scheme.
-However, this was followed by the Natsir Cabinet outlawing strikes in essential industries, forcing the SOBSI to turn to sabotage.
-After another government crackdown, the Communist Party forced the SOBSI to moderate its policies, taking a conciliatory line towards the capitalist class.

-With the introduction of Guided Democracy, the SOBSI became the institutionalized representative of labor within the Sukarno government.
-It oversaw nationalization efforts, continuing the running of companies under state control.
-These nationalizations drove SOBSI into a conflict with the armed forces, fighting for influence over the state controlled companies.
-This conflict culminated in the Indonesian mass killings of 1965–66, in which the army massacred left-wing activists, feminists and ethnic and religious minorities, killing hundreds of thousands.
-The military leader Suharto rose to power, instituting a right-wing military dictatorship known as the New Order.
-The SOBSI was subsequently declared illegal by the new regime and many of its members and leaders were killed.